 - San Juan Cruises offers full-day Whale Watching Trips to Friday Harbor.
 Trips depart from the Bellingham Cruise Terminal on Saturdays and Sundays through May 6 -21, and seven days a week May 27 – Sept.
 24, 2017.Â The voyage is well known locally for its complimentary salmon and chicken BBQ lunch on board, and a 2-hour shore excursion in Friday Harbor before returning to Bellingham.
 The route passes Eliza, Sinclair, Lopez, Orcas and San Juan Islands.

-- San Juan Cruises also offers full-day Bird Watching Excursions on two summer Fridays July 7, and 21, 2017.
+- San Juan Cruises also offers full-day Bird Watching Excursions on two summers Fridays July 7, and 21, 2017.
 Naturalists help guests locate bald eagles, great blue herons, cormorants, caspian terns, rhinoceros auklets, pigeon guillemots, and more with a great view point on the water.

 - Or, spend a full day on the Sucia Island Picnic Cruise.
 Sucia Island is a Washington State Park that is only accessible by private yacht or charter vessels.
 The gorgeous 564-acre island includes a trail system and 77,700 feet of shoreline.
 This cruise departs each Saturdays and Sundays, July 8 – Aug.
 17, 2017 and includes a picnic lunch on the island.